My Green Tea Journey

 - 1/4 cup lime juice

-- Remove tea bags from the paper and place in a large bowl.
+- Remove tea bags from the paper and place them in a large bowl.

-- Bring water to a rolling bowl and pour it over the tea bags.
+- Bring water to a rolling boil and pour it over the tea bags.

 - Cover the bowl with a lid and allow the tea to steep for about 10 minutes.

 - Strain the tea into a 2-quart pitcher.

 - Stir in Splenda.
 Cover the pitcher and place it in the refrigerator.

 - When the tea is cool, add fruit juices and stir.

 - Serve over crushed ice and garnish with a slice of lemon, lime, or orange.